The Johns Hopkins Student Government Association (SGA) is the primary representative body for Hopkins Undergraduates.

 - The Executive Branch is composed of the Executive Board of four executive officers, the President, Vice-President, Secretary and Treasurer – who are elected by the school as a whole.
 The four officers are charged with different duties, which are outlined in greater detail in the Executive Board page.

 - The Judiciary is an independent branch, composed of five Justices, who elect a Chief Justice from among themselves.
 They are charged with upholding the SGA constitution and hearing appeals of SGA actions as well as election rules.

-The Student Senate meets every TUESDAY at 7:00 PM, in the Charles Commons Barber Room, and all are welcome!
+The Student Senate meets every TUESDAY at 7:00 PM, in the Charles Commons East Room, and all are welcome!